ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 As a result, even though the same pair of IP addresses may be involved the Control Channel and the Synchronization Channel are always distinct channels.

 Uploading and dynamically updating the zone file on the DM can be seen as zone provisioning between the HNA (Hidden Primary) and the DM (Secondary Server).
-This can be handled via AXFR + DNS UPDATE.
+This is handled via AXFR + DNS UPDATE.

 The use of a primary / secondary mechanism {{!RFC1996}} is RECOMMENDED instead of the use of DNS UPDATE {{?RFC2136}}.
 The primary / secondary mechanism is RECOMMENDED as it scales better and avoids DoS attacks.